 During a heart attack, the heart muscle may not receive enough oxygen and nutrients due to a blocked artery, causing it to work harder to pump blood.
 This increased workload can cause the heart rate to speed up, and you may notice that your heart is beating faster than usual.

 3. Flu-like symptoms

-Flu-like symptoms like clammy, sweaty skin, along with feeling light-headed, fatigued, and weak might not alarm you but if it’s not aggravated by high body temperature or feeling of heaviness in your chest area is present, you better let your doctor check it because it might be a heart attack waiting for its right time.
+Flu-like symptoms like clammy, sweaty skin, along with feeling light-headed, fatigued, and weak might not alarm you but if it’s not aggravated by high body temperature or a feeling of heaviness in your chest area is present, you better let your doctor check it because it might be a heart attack waiting for its right time.

 5. Swelling and pain in the leg area

 Because the heart’s pumping action has been disrupted, chances are the circulation of blood and supply of oxygen to different parts of the body will be affected tremendously.
-As a result, edema or swelling in the legs due to accumulation of blood will be evident.
+As a result, edema or swelling in the legs due to the accumulation of blood will be evident.
 Leg pains are also present because of insufficient oxygen supply to this area.